pollen-robotics/reachy2-docs/content/getting-started/safety-first/safety-guidelines.md

 ### Mobile Base Caution

 - **Use on Flat Surfaces**: Operate Reachy only on level ground.
 Slopes increase the risk of tipping.
-- **Speed Limits:** Reachy’s maximum movement speed is 2,5**m/s**.
+- **Speed Limits**: Reachy’s maximum movement speed is 2.5 m/s.
 Avoid abrupt direction changes or oscillatory commands that could destabilize the robot.
-- **Active LIDAR for Anti-Collison** : Reachy’s LIDAR anti-collision system is active and monitors obstacles on a 2D plane at the height of the mobile base.
-It enforces a 0,70 meter (distance from the center of the robot) deceleration zone and a 0,55 meter full stop zone to prevent collisions.
+- **Active LIDAR for Anti-Collision**: Reachy’s LIDAR anti-collision system is active and monitors obstacles on a 2D plane at the height of the mobile base.
+It enforces a 0.7-meter (distance from the center of the robot) deceleration zone and a 0.55-meter full stop zone to prevent collisions.
 However, operators must remain vigilant, as the LIDAR does not detect higher obstacles like tables or elevated objects, nor does it account for the robot's arms.
 Always ensure the workspace is clear of potential hazards.

 ---